akramou01-dev/NLP_Word_Embedding/README.md

-# NLP_Word_Embedding
+# Word_Embedding
-You can find in this repo, a notebook where i discuss some techiques to WordEmbedding like Word2Vec for interpreting the words into vectors
+This is a repo that contains some of my first notebooks on the NLP task , Word Embedding